United States - The climate in short

 ---|

 Rainfall is most abundant from November to January, though it's common for most of the year, except in summer.
 In fact, in July and August, the weather is pleasant and quite sunny, with cool nights and some morning fogs.
-While rain in Seattle is frequent, snow is rare: on average, 15 centimeters (6 inches) of snow fall per year.
-Here is the average precipitation.
+While rainfall is frequent, snow is rare.

 Seattle - Average precipitationMonth | Millimeters | Inches | Days |